area17/twill/docs/.sections/crud-modules.md

 });
 ```

+**Please follow naming conventions**
-A few CRUD controllers require that your model have a field in the database with a specific name: `published`, `publish_start_date`, `publish_end_date`, `public`, and `position`, so stick with those column names if you are going to use publication status, timeframe and reorderable listings.
+Some _CRUD_ controllers require that your model have a field in the database with a specific name: `published`, `publish_start_date`, `publish_end_date`, `public`, and `position`, so stick with those column names if you are going to use publication status, timeframe and reorderable listings.

 ### Models

 Set your fillables to prevent mass-assignement.
 This is very important, as we use `request()->all()` in the module controller.

-For fields that should always be saved as null in the database when not sent by the form, use the `nullable` array.
+For fields that should default to *null* in the database when not sent by the form, use the `nullable` array.

-For fields that should always be saved to false in the database when not sent by the form, use the `checkboxes` array.
+For fields that should default to *FALSE* in the database when not sent by the form, use the `checkboxes` array.
 The `published` field is a good example.

-Depending on the features you need on your model, include the available traits and configure their respective options:
+Depending upon the Twill features you need on your model, include the related traits and configure their respective options:

 - HasPosition: implement the `A17\Twill\Models\Behaviors\Sortable` interface and add a position field to your fillables.

-- HasTranslation: add translated fields in the `translatedAttributes` array and in the `fillable` array of the generated translatable model in `App/Models/Translations` (always keep the `active` and `locale` fields).
+- HasTranslation: add translated fields in the `translatedAttributes` array and in the `fillable` array of the generated translatable model in `App/Models/Translations` **(always keep the `active` and `locale` fields)**.

-When using Twill's `HasTranslation` trait on a model, you are actually using the popular `dimsav/translatable` package.
+Twill's `HasTranslation` trait is a wrapper around the popular [dimsav/translatable](https://github.com/dimsav/laravel-translatable) package.
 A default configuration will be automatically published to your `config` directory when you run the `twill:install` command.

 To setup your list of available languages for translated fields, modify the `locales` array in `config/translatable.php`, using ISO 639-1 two-letter languages codes as in the following example: